 Interviews were conducted with eight teachers and five administrative staff.
 The focus of these interviews was to gather different insights and varies perspectives, which would be difficult to obtain through simple observation.
-For these interviews utilized a different set of interview questions for teachers and administrators with the teacher’s questions focusing on teaching philosophy and classroom experience, and the administrator’s questions focused the development of the schoolits overall vision, values, program.
-Each interview was framed with eight questions with the flexibility of to followup questions more specific to the school and community context.
+For these interviews the researcher utilized a different set of interview questions for teachers and administrators with the teacher’s questions focusing on teaching philosophy and classroom experience, and the administrator’s questions focused on the development of the school, and its overall vision, values, program.
+Each interview was framed with eight prepared questions with the flexibility of to two to three additional follow-up questions more specific to the school and community context.

-Coding was considered in the design of the questions with each interview question assigned a code of school vision, environment/space, curriculum design, teacher training, implementation or imagination and creativity.
-As the data from both interviews and observation was gathered several other were added includ resources and values.
+Coding was considered in the design of the questions with each interview question assigned a code of school vision, environment/space, curriculum design, teacher training, implementation or imagination, and creativity.
+As the data from both interviews and observations was gathered, several other codes were added including school resources and school values.

-School Observations have provided an opportunity to observe more closely the interactions between environment, curriculum design, and implementation of the curriculum. the role of arts in fostering creativity and imagination in students.
-Through observations was able to documenlearning process through the implementation of the curriculum, and learning outputs of creativity and imaginative expression. was also able to document the individual expression and culture of each community and how it informs the former.
+School Observations have provided an opportunity to observe more closely the interactions between environment, curriculum design, and implementation of the curriculum.
+Included in this is the role of arts in fostering creativity and imagination in students.
+Through observations the researcher was able to document learning processes through the implementation of the curriculum, and learning outputs of creativity and imaginative expression.
+The researcher was also able to document the individual expression and culture of each community and how it informs the former.

 Analysis: The data was then analyzed using the above-mentioned coding process.
-Each case study was developed based on themes surfaced most significantly in the case.
+Each case study was developed based on themes that surfaced most significantly in the cases.
 These were correlated across the multiple cases studies.
 Analysis also included a strengths and areas of growth analysis based on teacher feedback.

 Dissemination: The research has been compiled in a synthesized report, which will be made available to the Educational Team of MMP.
-Community partners were also invited to a meeting where the findings of the research w presented and discussed.
+Community partners were also invited to a meeting where the findings of the research was presented and discussed.

-Action: A sample workshop was designed and implemented with out of community partners in attendance highlighting
+Action: A sample workshop was designed and implemented with four out of the five community partners in attendance, highlighting the following:

-The role of creativity and imagination play-based curriculum
+The role of creativity and imagination in play-based curriculum

-Balancing structure and within arts curriculum
+Balancing structure and flexibility within arts curriculum

 Implementing music curriculum in a way that is developmentally appropriate, and meaningful